ryandeussing/jimhopper/_the-brain/cycles.md

 In short, mindfulness enables the transformation of suffering experiences into opportunities for healing, even spiritual awakening.

-In my book chapter, [Harnessing the Seeking, Satisfaction and Embodiment Circuitries in Contemplative Approaches to Healing Trauma](/pdf/Hopper_2015_Harnessing_the_Seeking_Satisfaction_and_Embodiment_Circuitries.pdf), and in several other chapters of [Mindfulness-Oriented Interventions for Trauma](http://www.amazon.com/Mindfulness-Oriented-Interventions-Trauma-Integrating-Contemplative/dp/1462518583/ref=nosim/?tag=jimhoppercom-20), there are many examples of how mindfulness can play an integral role in the healing cycles of *seeking to engage and transform suffering*.
+In my book chapter, [Harnessing the Seeking, Satisfaction and Embodiment Circuitries in Contemplative Approaches to Healing Trauma](/pdf/Hopper_2015_Harnessing_the_Seeking_Satisfaction_and_Embodiment_Circuitries.pdf), and in several other chapters of [Mindfulness-Oriented Interventions for Trauma](http://www.amazon.com/Mindfulness-Oriented-Interventions-Trauma-Integrating-Contemplative/dp/1462518583/ref=nosim/?tag=jimhoppercom-20)&nbsp;(co-edited by several colleagues and me), there are many examples of how mindfulness can play an integral role in the healing cycles of *seeking to engage and transform suffering*.

 Here I want to note that, especially for very traumatized people, attending to body sensations associated with trauma, even unintentionally in the midst of a mindfulness exercise, can be quite triggering (e.g., of traumatic memories and trauma-based emotional reactions) and overwhelming.
 So it can be safest – and most helpful – to first experience mindfulness in the context of a relationship with a mindful therapist.
-This too is illustrated by several case vignettes in chapters of the same book (co-edited by several colleagues and me).
+This too is illustrated by several case vignettes in chapters of the same book.

 Certainly mindfulness and other contemplative methods for engaging with and transforming suffering are not quick fixes or panaceas.
 Even after cultivating the self-care and self-regulation skills needed to engage directly with trauma or other forms of extreme suffering, engaging with and transforming suffering can be a long process.

-Also, we are all creatures of habit, and old habits can be hard to break, especially if they (have seemed to) ensure our physical or psychological survival.
+Also, we are all creatures of habit, and old habits can be hard to break, especially if they (seemed to) ensure our physical or psychological survival.
 But with a foundation of self-regulation skills, regular practice, and relationships that support both, mindfully engaging with one’s suffering can facilitate the healing cycle of *seeking to engage and transform suffering*.

 ## Contemplative Practices and Seeking True Goods

 *Seeking true goods*, the second healing cycle of the framework I am sharing, includes the use of contemplative practices to *harness the brain’s seeking circuitry*, which when wrongly directed causes so much of our suffering, *to the pursuit of true goods that bring genuine happiness*.

 Our seeking circuitry is always active.
-Fortunately, unlike many other aspects of brain function, the seeking circuitry is *accessible* to us.
+Fortunately, unlike many other aspects of brain function, our seeking circuitry is *accessible* to us.
 Its functioning is something we can bring into awareness and contemplate.

 And we can choose: *What shall I seek*? *What should I seek as my highest priorities?* *What do I want to seek in this relationship?
 In this moment?
-In this moment with its conflicting motivations?*
+In this moment with its conflicting motivations, and different parts of me that have been activated?*

 We can also contemplate and choose our answers to these questions: What *really* makes me happy?
 What is my *motivation* for doing (or thinking or saying or writing) this?
 These questions and choices are at the heart of contemplative practices and how we put them into practice in our lives.

-What should we seek?
-Religious and spiritual leaders have long sought (whether wisely or in confusion themselves) to help people seek transcendent 'true goods' – obedience to God’s law, surrender to God’s will; an intimate relationship with God or Jesus; loving others, even our 'enemies,' as we love ourselves; forever striving to free all beings from suffering.
+*What should we seek?* Religious and spiritual leaders have long sought (whether wisely or in confusion themselves) to help people seek transcendent 'true goods' – obedience to God’s law, surrender to God’s will; an intimate relationship with God or Jesus; loving others, even our 'enemies,' as we love ourselves; forever striving to free all beings from suffering.

-Profit-seeking companies, politicians, and advertisers bombard us with sights, sounds and words designed to harness our seeking circuitry to the (perceived) benefits they seek for themselves.
-The *Declaration of Independence* declares it a 'self-evident' truth that we are endowed by our creator with unalienable rights, not only to life and liberty, but 'the pursuit of happiness.'
+Profit-seeking companies, advertisers and politicians bombard us with sights, sounds and words designed to harness our seeking circuitry to the (perceived) benefits they seek for themselves.
+The *Declaration of Independence*&nbsp;of the United States declares it to be a 'self-evident' truth that we are endowed by our creator with unalienable rights, not only to life and liberty, but 'the pursuit of happiness.'

 In short, the brain’s seeking circuitry is central to human existence.